-We've integrated odrive directly into your file system so you can browse and open files and folders in your storage like you do files already on your computer.
-The typical file and folder operations such as single click, double click, click and drag, and right clicks – work as you would expect them to work - except you can't drag placeholder files and folders out of odrive or from one cloud source to another.
+odrive is integrated directly into your file system so you can browse files and folders in your storage using Windows Explorer or Mac Finder.
+Most typical file and folder operations work as normal, with only a few exceptions.
+For instance, you can't drag placeholder files and folders out of your odrive folder or from one cloud source to another without first downloading all of the files to your computer first so that they have blue checkmark file badges.
 (See Moving files across links)

 On most desktops, odrive will appear by default under "Favorites":

 On Windows 10, you will find odrive under the "Navigation Pane":

 There is a quick shortcut option to open your odrive folder from the tray menu.

 From your tray menu, click on "Open odrive folder":

 Placeholder folders are stub files that represent a folder in your cloud but do not take up any computer storage locally.
 No matter how much actual content is in the cloud, the placeholder folder takes up zero bytes on your local computer.

 They are clearly marked with a .cloudf extension and a pink tabbed folder icon:

 Double clicking on any placeholder folder will transform it into a regular folder, and allow you to browse at the first level of that directory.
 You'll also notice badging that indicates the current sync status for this folder.

 There may be any number of additional placeholders at that first level, and nested beneath.
 As you expand or contract the placeholders, the amount of local disk storage increases and decreases correspondingly.